jmcancode/jmcancode/README.md

 ### Hey there, I'm JM 👋

 - 🔭 Currently Senior Software Developer @ J12 Designs.
-- 👯 I’m looking to collaborate on small to medium size projects that will help someone or a group of humans in need.
 - 🤔 I’m always looking for help with becoming the best Full-Stack Web & Mobile Dev.
 - 📫 How to reach me: narvaez.jonmichael@gmail.com